Mosac/maws/README.md

-> utilities for aws lambda function.
+> basic utilities for aws lambda function.

-## String to Ziped base64
+## String to zipped base64

 ```js
 import {Zlib} from "maws";